joelmills2/devils-reach/README.md

 enjoy :)

-_note: the game is developed for a 16:9 aspect ratio. all will work, but I cannot guarantee it looks brilliant on al display sizes._
+_note: the game is developed for a 16:9 aspect ratio. all will work, but I cannot guarantee it looks brilliant on all aspect ratios._